HeringtonPress/OLC/Chapter01.md

 | Gauntlets |                                       |     2      | Mundane  |   1   |
 | Boots     |                                       |     2      | Mundane  |   1   |

-**Shields** Like most armour shields reduce damage taken by 1 but do not count towards your worn armour limit.
+**Shields** Like most armour shields reduce damage taken by 1 but do not take up any armour slot.
 They do, however, require a free hand to use.
-Additionally a shield can be sundered: Breaking the shield but reducing the incoming damage by a d12 instead of 1.
-Take up 1 slot and is of Mundane worth.
+Additionally a shield can be Sundered: Breaking the shield but reducing the incoming damage by a d12 instead of 1.
+Takes up 1 slot and is of Mundane worth.

 * * *